noErrdev/noErrdev/README.md

   ### Welcome to my Git :heart:
 </h1>
-<p>With over 10 years of experience as a senior full stack developer, my goal is to become a valuable contributor to Github.</p>
+<p>Over 10 years of experience as a software engineer, my goal is to become a valuable contributor to Github.</p>

 ```yaml